webonyx/graphql-php/docs/type-system/schema.md

 ]);
 ```

-Keep in mind that other than the special meaning of declaring surface area of your API,
+Keep in mind that other than the special meaning of declaring a surface area of your API,
 those types are the same as any other [object type](object-types.md), and their fields work
 exactly the same way.

 **Mutation** type is also just a regular object type.
 The difference is in semantics.
 Field names of Mutation type are usually verbs and they almost always have arguments - quite often
-with complex input values (see [Input Types](input-types.md) for details).
+with complex input values (see [Mutations and Input Types](input-types.md) for details).

 # Configuration Options
 Schema constructor expects an instance of [`GraphQL\Type\SchemaConfig`](../reference.md#graphqltypeschemaconfig)